Staircase House: 20th century

 In its later years in private ownership, the house was used partly as the Staircase Café until 1989, and into the 1990s as storage for Gardner's Green Grocery and Fruit stall which stood in the market, immediately in front of the house itself.

 The house, including the staircase, was painstaking restored using traditional materials, tools and techniques, following a major fire in 1995, the second of two arson attacks on the semi-derelict building.
-The restoration was undertaken by Stockport Metropolitan Borough Council, after having compulsorily purchased the property, following a long and persistent campaign to save it by a local conservation group, the Stockport Heritage Trust, beginning in 1987.
+The restoration was undertaken by Stockport Metropolitan Borough Council (SMBC), after having compulsorily purchased the property, following a long and persistent campaign to save it by a local conservation group, the Stockport Heritage Trust, beginning in 1987.

-The Trust, local volunteers, argued that the house was a unique survival and should be preserved and, on that basis, it dissuaded the council from demolishing the building as a dangerous structure as had been previously proposed.
+The trust, local volunteers, argued that the house was a unique survival and should be preserved and, on that basis, it dissuaded the council from demolishing the building as a dangerous structure as had been previously proposed.
 Stockport Heritage Trust financed tree-ring dating establishing the date of the earliest remaining parts of the house as 1460.
 They commissioned the first measured architectural survey of the building and were successful in pressing for it to be upgraded officially from its Grade II designation in 1975 to a Grade II* listed building in 1992.

 Stockport Museum

-Now open to the public, Staircase House offers a unique glimpse into the life of medieval and renaissance Stockport, the origins of the town, its status as a borough and a market town, and the subsequent stages of the house's development until the 1940s, when it was last used as a private dwelling.
+Now open to the public, Staircase House offers an insight into the life of medieval and Renaissance Stockport, the origins of the town, its development as a borough and market town, and the subsequent phases of the house's evolution up to the 1940s, when it was last used as a private dwelling.

-It forms part of Stockport Museum, with a collection that includes objects and displays from the Palaeolithic period, the Mellor Iron Age hilltop settlement, through medieval times, the local Victorian era textile industry, the impact of World War I, Strawberry Studios, and the history of sport in the town.
+It forms part of Stockport Museum, whose collections include objects and displays from the Palaeolithic period, the Mellor Iron Age hilltop settlement, medieval Stockport, the local Victorian textile industry, the impact of the First World War, Strawberry Studios, and the history of sport in the town.